-- the Executive Director Resources to nominate a properly qualified member of staff to deputise should they be unable to perform the duties under section 114 personally - the Council to provide the Executive Director Resources with sufficient staff, accommodation and other resources - including legal advice where this is necessary - to carry out the duties under section 114.
+The Section 151 Officer to nominate a properly qualified member of staff to deputise should they be unable to perform the duties under section 114 personally.

+• The Council to provide the Section 151 Officer with sufficient staff, accommodation and other resources - including legal advice where this is necessary - to carry out the duties under section 114.

-The Accounts and Audit Regulations 2011
+The Accounts and Audit Regulations 2015

-Specify that a relevant body must:
+A.16 Specify that a relevant body (Lincolnshire County Council) must:

-- Undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with proper practices in relation to internal control. - Conduct a review at least once in a year of the effectiveness of its system of internal control.
-Following the review, the Audit Committee, must approve an annual governance statement, prepared in accordance with proper practices in relation to internal control.
-The annual governance statement must accompany the statement of accounts. - Conduct at least once a year a review of the effectiveness of its internal audit service.
-The outcome of this review is scrutinised by the Audit Committee.
+- Prepare a statement of accounts in accordance with the Accounts and Audit regulations 2019 and proper practice. - Undertake an adequate and effective internal audit of its accounting records and of its system of internal control in accordance with proper practices in relation to internal control. - Conduct a review each financial year of the effectiveness of its system of internal control and prepare an Annual Governance Statement.
+Following the review, the Audit Committee, must approve an annual governance statement, prepared in accordance with proper practices in internal control.
+The annual governance statement must accompany the statement of accounts.